Linda enjoys reading, learning, and writing about different things. She enjoys sharing her love of writing, history, and crafts with others.

 Women who lived in the western states had to grown up to be tough.
 Many of them like Calamity Jane had to learn to shoot, ride horses and be as rough and tough as the men in the west in order to survive.

 Calamity Jane was born May 1, 1852 as Martha Jane Cannary.
-Her parents were Robert and Charlotte Cannary and she was the oldest of six children.
+Her parents were Robert and Charlotte Cannary and she was the eldest of six children.
 Her parents were a rather rough and hard living couple who moved the family from place to place looking for work.
 They died when Martha Jane was still very young, only 12 years old.
 Martha Jane was quickly forced into doing whatever she could to survive.
-This often meant that because she was a tall, stocky woman she was capable of doing work that mostly men would have done.
+This often meant that because as she grew into a tall, stocky woman she was capable of doing work that mostly men would have done.
 She moved to Deadwood, South Dakota and this is when the legend of Calamity Jane really began.
-Here she met Wild Bill Hickok, and rumors flew that they were romantically involved, although this is questionable.
+Here she met Wild Bill Hickok and rumors flew that they were romantically involved, although this is questionable.
 She worked, dressed, swore and drank just like the men did.
 She worked as an army scout and was a sharpshooter with a rifle.
 Soon Martha became known as Calamity Jane and became a western legend.
-She made history by touring with Buffalo Bill’ famous Wild West Show in 1895 with her sharpshooting skills.
+She made history by touring with Buffalo Bill's famous Wild West Show in 1895 showcasing her sharpshooting skills.
 Calamity Jane, despite her fame, I believe did not have a very happy or easy life.
 Calamity Jane was a heavy drinker and died an early death.
 She is buried next to Wild Bill Hickok in Deadwood, South Dakota.

 The story of Ella Watson is a two sided story.
 There is the story the newspaper printed immediately after Ella and her boyfriend or partner were lynched and there is the story that was told after more facts were discovered.
 Ella Watson has been portrayed as an evil villain but that may not be the real story.